jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/billing/billing.rst

 Invoices tab
 ============

 This page contains account invoices.
 Here you can see paid, unpaid and cancelled invoices, download and pay them.
 Invoice can be issued manually or, more often, automatically.
-Automatic invoice issuing works according to the tariff configuration.
+Automatic invoice issuing works according to the plan configuration.

 **Invoice download options**